Jenni-Hawk/Advanced_Topic_Modeling/README.md

 - Which model(s) bring the best human comprehension to the topics it defines?
 - Which model(s) can make us feel most confident that they're accurately defining the topics?
 - Can OpenAI create an improvement in model performance?
-- Are there any unexpected pros / cons that emerge through the process?
+- What are the pros / cons that emerge through the process?

 ## Methodology: